-Figure 5-7.
+Figure 6-7.
 UTCM Block Diagram

-5.3.1 Timer 1
+6.3.1 Timer 1

-Timer 1 is an interval timer which can be used to generate periodic interrupts and as a prescaler for Timer 2, Timer 3, the serial interface and the watchdog function.
+The Timer 1 is an interval timer which can be used to generate periodic interrupts and as prescaler for Timer 2, Timer 3, the serial interface and the watchdog function.

-Timer 1 consists of a programmable 14-stage divider that is driven by either SUBCL or SYSCL.
-The timer output signal can be used as a prescaler clock or as a SUBCL and as a source for the Timer 1 interrupt.
-Because of other system requirements the Timer 1 output T1OUT is synchronized with SYSCL.
-Therefore, in the power-down mode SLEEP (CPU core -> sleep and OSC-Stop -> yes), the output T1OUT is stopped (T1OUT = 0).
-Nevertheless, Timer 1 can be active in SLEEP and generate Timer 1 interrupts.
+The Timer 1 consists of a programmable 14-stage divider that is driven by either SUBCL or SYSCL.
+The timer output signal can be used as prescaler clock or as SUBCL and as source for the Timer 1 interrupt.
+Because of other system requirements the Timer 1 output T10UT is synchronized with SYSCL.
+Therefore, in the power-down mode SLEEP (CPU core →sleep and OSC-Stop →yes) the output T10UT is stopped (T10UT = 0).
+Nevertheless, the Timer 1 can be active in SLEEP and generate Timer 1 interrupts.
 The interrupt is maskable via the T1IM bit and the SUBCL can be bypassed via the T1BP bit of the T1C2 register.
-The time interval for the timer output can be programmed via Timer 1 control register T1C1.
+The time interval for the timer output can be programmed via the Timer 1 control register T1C1.

-This timer starts running automatically after any power-on reset.
+This timer starts running automatically after any power-on reset!
 If the watchdog function is not activated, the timer can be restarted by writing into the T1C1 register with T1RM = 1.